Thinking of starting a new business in Louisiana? Great.

 3. Create a business plan

 Do you have a business plan?
-The research says businesses they don’t plan have higher chances of failure than those who plan.
+The research says businesses they don’t plan have higher chances of failure than those that do.

 A well-structured business plan can help you better understand the startup costs, competition, and marketing efforts to help you maximize your potential growth.